Quack117/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a whole new function.
+For each doesn't return anthing and is allowed to mutate the array.

 2. What is the difference between a function and a method?

+Both are functions, but a method is a function inside of a class object.

 3. What is closure?

+closure is basically the method behind a value's meaning if it does not have one.
+It starts with the local block scope and looks outward towards the global scope.
+If a value does not have meaning, it will look outward in a direction until it finds meaning then it does it's thing.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding.
+To me, this means that "this" is always going to look outward to find meaning.
+It will keep searching until it hits the global object.
+2. Implicit binding: "This" referes to whatever is preceding the DOT.
+It is implied.
+3. New Binding: the "new" keyword creates a new object from a constructor function.
+"This" refers to the new object being created.
+4. Explicit binding: Like explicit instructions, whenever you us a method like .call, there explicit instructions given to what "this" refers to.
+I think it works as long as the new object is already created.
+Otherwise"this" does not know what it's refering to.
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+super() is used to tell a parent's constructor to be concerned with the child's attributes and vice versa.
+Basically it's like linking attributes between both the parent and the child.

 ## Project Set up